Skip to content

 Parking on-site is free, and there is ADA access throughout the property, with elevators that go to all five levels of the visitor center.
 Paved pathways lead to both the powerhouse and spillway viewpoint.
 Restrooms, picnic tables and a water bottle fill station are all on-site as well.
 There is no food for purchase at the dam; however, Cascade Locks (6 miles [9 km] east on I-84) offers a brewery and other eateries.

-Attractions, For Kids, Outdoors, Region
+Attractions, Outdoors, Region

 Columbia River Gorge